 This is no easy feat.
 We’ve fallen in love with all kinds of stories that were turned into humdrum audiobooks by boring, monotone narrators.
-It happens, but it’s not a great scenario when you’re trying to keep your eyes open on a marathon of a road trip.
+Definitely not a great scenario when you’re trying to keep your eyes open on a marathon of a road trip.

-We try out new books on each and every road trip, so I will try and keep this list updated as we discover new favorites.These books are either read by a full cast of actors or incredible narrators — Guaranteed to keep your kids off their devices and your driver from falling asleep!
+We try out new audiobooks on each and every road trip, so I will try and keep this list updated as we discover new favorites.
+The audiobooks in our list are either read by a full cast of actors or incredible narrators — guaranteed to keep your kids off their devices and your driver from falling asleep!
 We have no patience for boring narrators!

 Audiobooks for All Ages